 1. Create a dry lab at home (and if possible a wet lab)

-A dry lab with simple equipments for physics, chemistry and astronomy experiments is useful.
+A dry lab with simple equipment for physics, chemistry, and astronomy experiments is useful.
 Books like Quest Vol. 1 and 2 are sources of simple experiments.
 You may also buy a simple telescope and a microscope.
-City dwellers may visit rural countryside in week ends for clearer skies and less distraction.
+City dwellers may visit the rural countryside in weekends for clearer skies and less distraction.

-Astronomy can be an great motivator for mathematics and physics.
+Astronomy can be a great motivator for mathematics and physics.
 Consider the Orion constellation.
 This is the most prominent constellation in the night sky.
 It has one red star located at the crest.
-Investigations like “why is it red” or “why the Orion is the brightest” or “how far the stars are from each other” are great motivators for discussions in physics, astronomy and mathematics.
+Investigations like “why is it red” or “why the Orion is the brightest” or “how far the stars are from each other” are great motivators for discussions in physics, astronomy, and mathematics.

 - A moderately powered telescope